Ankr-network/ankr-docs/docs/Earn/reference/liquidity-tokens.md

 The Market Price is the price that traders are willing to buy and sell internet bonds knowing that they don't have access to the Fair Value until 2022.

 ## Reward Earning Tokens
-These are automatically issued to your ANKR Earn Dashboard upon successful ETH2 and/or AVAX staking.
+These are automatically issued to your Ankr Earn Dashboard upon successful ETH2 and/or AVAX staking.

 Daily rewards are automatically updated in Bond holders’ wallets.
 The amount of aETHb/aAVAX held automatically increases with every daily rebase.